CharlesCage/burstrender/README.md

    `sudo apt-get install build-essential python-all-dev libexiv2-dev`

+   If you're on Debian WSL ("Bookworm") you might get an error indicating that `python-all-dev` doesn't exist, and if so just omit it and install the rest.
+I had luck with this, though YMMV.

 3. Install the remaining build requirement for py3exiv2, libboost-python-dev.
-BUT, this one needs to come from unstable.
-And it conflicts with other packages.
-I was able to make it work by using aptitude and letting it figure out how to solve the dependency problem.
+If you're on Debian WSL ("Bookworm") you might be able to get away with just `sudo apt install libboost-python-dev`.
+Or you may need to use aptitude as mentioned below.
+BUT, my experience with Debian WSL ("Buster") required installing from unstable.
+I was able to make it work by using aptitude and letting it figure out how to solve the dependency problem as follows:

    Start with `sudo apt install aptitude`.

    Then `sudo aptitude install -t unstable libboost-python-dev`.
 You SHOULD be able to accept the default solutions it provides.
 If all goes well, you end up with the package installed.

-Finally we can:
+If none of that works, DuckDuckGo is your friend.

+Once you have libboost-python-dev installed we can finally:

 4. Install the requirements with the command `pip3 install -r requirements.txt`.